tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Nexus Repository Manager V3

 Nexus is a repository manager, developed by SonaType, designed to store artifacts and cache remote repositories while providing universal package support.
-This plug-in integrates with Nexus to retrieve artifacts hosted in a Maven
+This plug-in integrates with Nexus to retrieve artifacts hosted in a Maven repository using IBM UrbanCode Deploy’s import mechanism.

 ---